riru12/ichika/README.md

 "_ichika_" - A manga-reader webapp built with SvelteKit.
 This project was created to learn more about SvelteKit's routing as well as back-end development.

 ## Launch
-To run the application, follow the following steps:
+To run the application, follow the following steps
 1. Create a `.env.local` file in the root directory
 2. Add the following environment variable to it.
 ```